 Here is the same pan, being tested.

-Multi Mix for the photo shoot only.
+Multi Mix Base Glass for the photo shoot only.
 The pan is 2" with 3" legs.
 This pan was custom made for our client in Cabo San Lucas, Mexico.

 Custom Install of a Propane Pan in a Copper Bowl